TJTP/D2Controller/README.md

 # D2Controller

+<div align="center">
 Code and data for "[Dynamic Demonstrations Controller for In-Context Learning](https://arxiv.org/abs/2310.00385)".

-## Overview

-<div align="center">

-In this paper, we comprehensively analyze the effects of the number of demonstrations on ICL performance under a limited input length of LLM, and find that the number of demonstrations may not necessarily be positively correlated with model performance.
-Based on these analysis, we propose a method named D2Controller, which not only boosts ICL performance but also saves time and space during inference of the LLMs.

 <img src="figs/D2Controller.png" width="700px">

 </div>

+- In this paper, we find that the number of demonstrations may not necessarily be positively correlated with model performance.
+- We propose a method named D2Controller, which not only boosts ICL performance but also saves time and space during inference of the LLMs.

 ## Environment Setup
 Create a new virtual environment with `Python==3.9.16`